cstarner/pyenv-pipeline/README.md

   <code>ToolInstallation</code> is matched, the location of that tool is used
   as the Python executable to generate the virtualenv.

+  If no <code>ToolInstallation</code> is matched, we attempt to treat the argument as the location of an already existing virtualenv.
+A directory lookup is attempted with the string argument, and if the argument is determined to point to a virtualenv, we go ahead and use that.

+  * In order for this feature to work, the passed argument must end with the OS appropriate file separator.

-  If no <code>ToolInstallation</code> is matched, then the argument is treated as the literal location of the Python executable to be used.
+  Lastly, the argument is treated as the literal location of the Python executable to be used.
 This can be used to specify a specific Python installation (if the location is known beforehand), or to fallback and use the systems default Python installation.